baizhiheizi/quill/README.md

 For example:

-User A published an article X pricing 10 PRS on the platform.
+User A published an article X pricing 100 Satoshi on the platform.

-User B paid 10 PRS for article X and got the right to read the article.
+User B paid 100 Satoshi for article X and got the right to read the article.

-Therefore, article X earned 10 PRS, because B is the first reader and there is no earlier reader, so there is no early reader bonus; 1 PRS(10%) is used as the platform's handling fee; The remaining 9 PRS are all taken as author revenue and transferred to the account of author A.
+Therefore, article X earned 100 Satoshi, because B is the first reader and there is no earlier reader, so there is no early reader bonus; 10 Satoshi(10%) is used as the platform's handling fee; The remaining 90 Satoshi are all taken as author revenue and transferred to the account of author A.

-User C paid 10 PRS for article x after B. As a result, Article X earns another 10 PRS.
+User C paid 100 Satoshi for article x after B. As a result, Article X earns another 100 Satoshi.

-Among them, 4 PRS(40%) will be used as an early reader bonus.
-At this time, there is only one early reader,  user B, so B monopolizes this 40% reward; The platform also receives 1 PRS(10%) as a handling fee; The remaining 5 PRS is the author's income.
+Among them, 40 Satoshi(40%) will be used as an early reader bonus.
+At this time, there is only one early reader,  user B, so B monopolizes this 40% reward; The platform also receives 10 Satoshi(10%) as a handling fee; The remaining 5 Satoshi is the author's income.

-After C, user D also paid 10 PRS for article X.
+After C, user D also paid 100 Satoshi for article X.

-Similarly, 4 PRS(40%) will be rewarded as early readers bonus.
-At this time, there are two early readers, namely B and C, who paid 10 PRS for article X before, so both B and C will be rewarded with `4 * 10/(10+10) = 2` PRS respectively.
+Similarly, 4 Satoshi(40%) will be rewarded as early readers bonus.
+At this time, there are two early readers, namely B and C, who paid 100 Satoshi for article X before, so both B and C will be rewarded with `40 * 100/(100+100) = 2` Satoshi respectively.

-The platform also charges 1 PRS(10%) as a handling fee; The remaining 5 PRS is the author's income.
+The platform also charges 10 Satoshi(10%) as a handling fee; The remaining 50 Satoshi is the author's income.

 And so on.